 A word from Kieran:

-This year 2014 marks the fifteenth year of “Our City, Our Town”, my column in the Cork Independent that explores, recovers and celebrates Cork’s rich past, its histories and memories.
+This year 2015 marks the sixteenth year of “Our City, Our Town”, my column in the Cork Independent that explores, recovers and celebrates Cork’s rich past, its histories and memories.
 This website has developed out of my own affection for Cork (a settlement and county in southern Ireland).
 The website highlights my explorations of Cork’s landscapes and its memories through highlighting my historical walking tours, talks, educational programs, writings (check out newspaper index) and photography on Cork City and its wider region in particular in the River Lee Valley and also the continuing move towards marketing Cork City as a tourist – cultural destination.
 My second website, www.kieranmccarthy.ie supports my local government councillor work in Cork and has information on Cork City Council news and concerns, community events and seeks to showcase the great work being pursued by community groups in the south east part of Cork City.